emadeldeen24/TS-TCC/README.md

 #### *by: Emadeldeen Eldele, Mohamed Ragab, Zhenghua Chen, Min Wu, Chee Keong Kwoh, Xiaoli Li and Cuntai Guan*
 #### This work is accepted for publication in the International Joint Conferences on Artificial Intelligence (IJCAI-21) (Acceptance Rate: 13.9%).

+### :boom::boom: *Update:* We have extended our method to the semi-supervised settings.
+Please refer to our paper [Self-supervised Contrastive Representation Learning for Semi-supervised Time-Series Classification]() for more details.
+We will release its code soon. :boom::boom:

 ## Abstract
 <p align="center">
 <img src="misc/TS_TCC.png" width="400" class="center">